 Pros:

 - The cocking system is intuitive and easy to use, and the handle stores on the bow.
 Cranking is smooth and easy.
-The crossbow was consistently accurate, with little speed variance between shots.
+The crossbow was consistently accurate, even at extended range, with little speed variance between shots.

 Cons: